joosunghyeon/tosm_db_handler/README.md

 - Added a test script for testing SPARQL in sample_test.py (isConnectedTo and isInsideOf; only for places)
 - Added a database update node to update DB manually in need.
 - Todo: Make various SPARQL queires functions.

+Version 0.0.3 (July 8, 2020)
+- Added TOSM-based database for Pohang (pohang.owl).
+- Added a script for rosplan, query_for_rosplan.py (You can test with pohang.launch file).
+- Added query function for finding doors which are inside of doorways.
+- Todo: Update metric information for pohang.owl (Their values are initialized.)